Seneca-ICTOER/ULI101/docs/landing-page.md

 description: Landing Page for the ULI101 Course
 ---

-## Welcome to ULI101 - Introduction to UNIX/Linux and the Internet
+## Introduction to UNIX/Linux and the Internet

 ### Quick Links